 However, if your pup won’t cooperate, then give up trying to force them and go buy the towels.
 Even so, keep in mind that the raincoat in this situation is more about increased visibility than it is for keeping the rain off.
 Look for old raincoats or vests that have reflective strips on them.
 Strap on as many of them as you can on your pooch.
 It is better to overdo it, so your dog will be clearly visible to all passersby and any vehicles passing by in such inclement weather.

 Do you have any tricks that can work well in rainy weather?
-Share them with us in the comments below.
+Share them with us.
 Additionally, if winters are harsh where you happen to live, follow these simple steps for a good productive dog walk!